PennLINC/PennLINC.github.io/docs/projectworkflows/ProjectStages.md

 ### 11)	 Replicate interim results

-As detailed in the [Project Reproducibility Guide](/docs/LabHome/ReproSystem), once a “main result” that will be the organizing hook for a paper is revealed, it is a good idea to call your replication buddy.
+Once a “main result” that will be the organizing hook for a paper is revealed, it is a good idea to call your replication buddy.
 Cleaning your code and having them provide both a “true” replication (taking input data and running a model with their own code) and a “technical” replication (i.e., stepping through your code) is advised to make sure errors are caught before a paper is written.
 (Often, around this stage, a project is presented at a conference—see the conference wiki for more information).